 Jacob graduated from the University of North Dakota (UND) with a Marketing and Management degree in the spring of 2018.
 There, he was involved with many opportunities such as, but not limited to, being a part of UND’s Television Center/Marketing Creative Services as a brand journalist and having the privilege to conduct a market research project based in China.
 He is eager to apply his experiences and knowledge to better benefit the community and society as a whole.
 In his free time, Jacob travels out of the state, explores the Twin Cities for good eats and cafes, does photography, and is learning to become an aircraft pilot.
 He also considers himself a “music junkie” and deadpan comedian.

 VISTA Leader, Minnesota Council of Nonprofits

-Kat grew up in the Chicago area and graduated from Simpson College with a B.A. in English and minored in Sociology.
-Her first term in AmeriCorps was with La Puente in Alamosa, Colorado as a Summer Volunteer Coordinator, and served a second AmeriCorps term as a VISTA Development Specialist at the American Indian Family Center in East St. Paul.
+Kat grew up in the Chicago area and graduated from Simpson College with a B.A. in English.
+Her first term in AmeriCorps was with La Puente in Alamosa, Colorado as a Summer Volunteer Coordinator.
+She served a second AmeriCorps term as a VISTA Development Specialist at the American Indian Family Center in East St. Paul.
 This year she will be serving as MCN's VISTA Leader where she will be responsible for supporting the personal and professional growth of the VISTA members in this year's cohort.
 In her free time, she enjoys traveling and being outdoors as well as binging Netflix.

 Volunteer & Communications Coordinator, Minnesota Indian Women's Resource Center (MIWRC)